michael2012z/BitBible/markdown/KJV/files/Num.md

 13. And his host, and those that were numbered of them, were fifty and nine thousand and three hundred.

-14. Then the tribe of Gad: and the captain of the sons of Gad shall be Eliasaph the son of Reuel.Reuel: also called, Deuel
+14. Then the tribe of Gad: and the captain of the sons of Gad shall be Eliasaph the son of Reuel.

 15. And his host, and those that were numbered of them, were forty and five thousand and six hundred and fifty.